 What Matters Most?

 This section will reveal exactly how important specific attributes are in the professional skin care consumer’s decision to seek skin care services and purchase products through professional outlets.
-These attributes are listed in Table 3.
-The results will help subscribers see if there is a gap between perceptions of what they believe to be important versus how our panel responds.

-|a- Includes dermatologists, plastic surgeons, and medi-spas.
+|Aesthetic physician-consumer (including dermatologists, plastic surgeons, and medi-spas)|